robocomp/robocomp/README.md

     cd ~/robocomp/files/innermodel
     rcis simpleworld.xml

-You can also use the default inner model simpleworld.xml anywhere if you have set the ROBOCOMP environment variable.
+You can also use the default `innermodel/simpleworld.xml` anywhere if you have set the ROBOCOMP environment variable.

     rcis